SPATIAL REINFORCEMENT AND IMMERSIVE AUDIO

 This is called Precedence, or Haas Effect after the scientist who discovered it, and works within a 6-8dB level window.
 This means the first arrival (i.e. actor’s voice) can reach us up to 6-8dB quieter than the second arrival (i.e. loudspeaker) and we’ll still localise to it.
 This means we can actively apply this localisation effect and still achieve useful amplification.

 We localise even to a 1ms early arrival, all the way up to about 25ms, beyond which our brain separates the two arrivals out into an echo.
-Between 1ms and about 10ms arrival time differences there will be varying coloration caused by comb-filtering artefacts.
+Between 1ms and about 10ms arrival time differences there can be varying coloration caused by comb-filtering artefacts.
+Fortunately TiMax helps us to avoid these echo perception and comb-filtering thresholds.

 control time or it will control us